tevador/RandomX/README.md

 # RandomX
-RandomX is a proof-of-work (PoW) algorithm that is optimized for general-purpose CPUs.
+RandomX is a proof-of-work (PoW) algorithm optimized for general-purpose CPUs.
 RandomX uses random code execution (hence the name) together with several memory-hard techniques to minimize the efficiency advantage of specialized hardware.

 ## Overview